telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-dashboard/creating-the-dashboard-main-page.md

 	    </div>
 	</script>

-There are several differences in this approach to that used in the Kendo UI Music Store - the use of a remote DataSource facilitates some of the detail be moved around.
+There are several differences in this approach from the one used in the Kendo UI Music Store&mdash;the use of a remote DataSource makes it easier for some of the details to be moved around.

-The bindings are invoked in the JavaScript (int **main-view.js**); this is also where the templates are applied and the DataSource is bound.
+The bindings are invoked in the JavaScript&mdash;int `main-view.js`.
+This is also where the templates are applied and the DataSource is bound.

+###### Example

 	var dataSource = new kendo.data.DataSource({
         transport: {